oremorsiri/my-portfolio/README.md

 ***

-My porfolio, here I tell a bit about me and you can find some of the projects I have worked on.
+My portfolio, here I tell a bit about me and you can find some of the projects I have worked on.

 ![Main](https://i.ibb.co/s38kFCp/Web-Personal.png)